apache/celeborn/README.md

 See more detail in [CONFIGURATIONS](https://celeborn.apache.org/docs/latest/configuration/)

 ### Support Spark Dynamic Allocation
+For Spark versions >= 3.5.0, Celeborn can be used with Dynamic Resource Allocation(DRA) when `spark.shuffle.sort.io.plugin.class` is set to `org.apache.spark.shuffle.celeborn.CelebornShuffleDataIO`.

-We provide a patch to enable users to use Spark with both Dynamic Resource Allocation(DRA) and Celeborn.
+For Spark versions < 3.5.0, we provide a patch to enable users to use Spark with DRA and Celeborn.
 - For Spark 2.x check [Spark2 Patch](assets/spark-patch/Celeborn_Dynamic_Allocation_spark2.patch).
 - For Spark 3.0-3.3 check [Spark3 Patch](assets/spark-patch/Celeborn_Dynamic_Allocation_spark3.patch).
 - For Spark 3.4 check [Spark3.4 Patch](assets/spark-patch/Celeborn_Dynamic_Allocation_spark3_4.patch).